-Ulcerative colitis (UC) can be described many ways through a variety of symptoms, but only those who live with it every day know how detrimental it can truly be.
+Ulcerative colitis (UC) can be described in many ways through a variety of symptoms, but only those who live with it every day know how detrimental it can truly be.

 At first, the pain was terrifying.
-Coupled with the large amounts of blood I would see in the toilet, I knew something was very wrong.
-Yet I didn’t tell anyone.
+Coupled with the large amounts of blood I would see in the toilet, and I knew something was very wrong.
+Yet, I didn’t tell anyone.
 My father, who is a physician, watched in confusion as I began to rapidly lose weight.
 My friends would stare with fear as I would run to the bathroom countless times a day.